gitmatheus/JavaScript-Training/README.md

 If you are using VS code then you can use this command `shift + 1` and enter to auto-populate HTML Doctype in HTML or PHP.

 ![Example](https://i.stack.imgur.com/YyllG.png)

+### Bundler

+Your page can only make tops 6 requests at the same time.
+60 request would cause it to batch 10 requests.